John-A-Aydin/GenAIResultsComparator/PYPI_DESCRIPTION.md

 ## Overview

 _GenAI Results Comparator (GAICo)_ is a Python library for comparing, analyzing, and visualizing outputs from Large Language Models (LLMs).
-It offers an extensible range of metrics, including standard text similarity scores and specialized metrics for structured data like planning sequences and time-series.
+First released in June 2025, it offers an extensible range of metrics, including standard text similarity scores and specialized metrics for structured data like planning sequences and time-series.

 At its core, the library provides a set of metrics for evaluating various types of outputs—from plain text strings to structured data like planning sequences and time-series.
 These metrics produce normalized scores (typically 0 to 1), where 1 indicates a perfect match, enabling robust analysis and visualization of LLM performance.